hashnfv/hashnfv-genesisreq/docs/requirements/userexperience.rst

   a "build" phase (i.e. create a bootable image, like an iso-image from the different artifacts required).
 * `GENESIS-31 <https://jira.opnfv.org/browse/GENESIS-31>`_:
+  Brahmaputra and later:
   Installers to be agnostic to type of hard drives used.

 Security related requirements
 -----------------------------

 * `GENESIS-23 <https://jira.opnfv.org/browse/GENESIS-23>`_:
+  Brahmaputra and later:
   Installers should enable Mandatory Access Control by default.
   Installers should enable MAC either using SElinux or AppArmour.
 * `GENESIS-24 <https://jira.opnfv.org/browse/GENESIS-24>`_:
+  Brahmaputra and later:
   Installers should install ssh keys on servers so that key-based login can be used for administration.